Frequently Asked Questions

 Why ‘Corporate’ reform?

 APS is a nonprofit corporation in the District of Columbia.
-The statutes that govern DC nonprofit corporations have recently changed and APS needs to change to be in compliance with them.
+The statutes that govern DC nonprofit corporations have recently changed and at the advice of legal counsel, APS has opted to be in compliance with them.

 See ‘Why reform?’ and ‘Why ‘Corporate’ reform?’
 In addition, the APS Treasurer/Publisher will leave APS at the end of August 2014.
 This historically conjoined position has grown in recent years to become truly more than one job.
 Splitting it requires the APS Constitution to be changed.